Quick Start

 { "count": 3 }

-Muli-Value Matching Jump to heading
+Multi-Value Matching Jump to heading

 Matchers can also match on multiple values.
 This is useful when a message needs to be selected based on multiple different values:

-.match {$pronoun :string} {$count :number}
+.input {$pronoun :string}

 he one {{He has {$count} notification.}}